Schlitzie: Care and guardianship

+Much of Schlitzie's early life remains unknown, but he is believed to have entered the carnival world as a young child after being placed in the care of sideshow operators.
+Throughout his life, he passed through a succession of mostly informal guardianships, circumstances that contributed to the loss of information about his birth, identity, and family.

+While touring with the Tom Mix Circus in 1935, Schlitzie, then about 33 years old, was legally adopted by George Surtees, a chimpanzee trainer whose act also appeared with the circus.
+Surtees became Schlitzie's legal guardian and cared for him over the next three decades, during which Schlitzie continued to perform on the sideshow circuit.

+Surtees died in 1965, when Schlitzie was about 64 years old.
+Surtees' daughter, who was not involved in show business, then admitted Schlitzie to a Los Angeles County hospital.
+He remained there until he was recognized by sword swallower Bill "Frenchy" Unks, who was working at the hospital during the carnival off-season.
+According to Unks, Schlitzie seemed to miss the carnival badly and appeared depressed after being separated from the public eye.
+Hospital authorities determined that his care would be better served by making him a ward of showman Sam Alexander and returning him to the sideshow, where he continued performing until 1968, when he was about 67 years old.

 Career

 On the sideshow circuit, microcephalic people were usually promoted as "pinheads" or "missing links", and Schlitzie was billed under such titles as "The Last of the Aztecs", "The Monkey Girl", and "What Is It?".
 In some sideshows, he was paired with another microcephalic performer.

 Schlitzie was often dressed in a muumuu and presented as either female or androgynous to add to the mystique of his unusual appearance.
 Those who knew him alternately used masculine and feminine pronouns.
 His urinary incontinence, which obliged him to wear diapers, made dresses practical for his care needs, although it is possible that the incontinence did not develop until later in life and was simply a side-effect of age.

 The sideshow circuit was a tremendous success for Schlitzie; throughout the 1920s and 1930s he was employed by many upscale circuses, including Ringling Bros. and Barnum & Bailey Circus, Clyde Beatty Circus, Tom Mix Circus, Crafts 20 Big Shows, and Foley & Burke Carnival.
 In 1928, Schlitzie made his film debut in The Sideshow, a drama set in a circus, which featured a variety of actual sideshow performers.